 - Discuss key issues related to the integration of faith and science;

 - Seek employment in K-12 teaching, or civil or public service.

 Rosario Beach summer courses

 In cooperation with the Walla Walla University Marine Station at Anacortes, Washington, facilities are available for marine courses and research by graduate students of the Department of Earth and Biological Sciences.

 In addition to Loma Linda University admission requirements, the applicant must also complete the following requirements:

-- a bachelor's degree in biology, geology, chemistry, physics, or other degree with typical biology and geology prerequisites.
+- Bachelor's degree in biology, geology, chemistry, physics, or other degree with typical biology and geology prerequisites.